AleBL/Shopping-Cart/README.md

 Each 5kg above 10kg will add R$7 to the shipping price.

 ## The system should support these kinds of coupons
-Percentual coupon: are coupons that reduce an amount in percentage of the cost on subtotal.
+Percentual coupon: are coupons that reduce an amount in percentage of the cost on subtotal. \
-Fixed coupon: are coupons with fixed amounts that should reduce over the TOTAL.
+Fixed coupon: are coupons with fixed amounts that should reduce over the TOTAL. \
-Free Shipping: make the shipping price become 0 when applied, and should have a minimum subtotal requirement
+Free Shipping: make the shipping price become 0 when applied, and should have a minimum subtotal requirement. \

 ## Available Products
 Banana, price: R$10 per kg